mgk2014/PCMLAI-CAPSTONE2/README.md

-# PCMLAI-capstone
+# CAPSTONE project

-### Alert and Incident Grade prediction in Extended Detection and Response (XDR) solutions
+## Predicting incident grades in Extended Detection and Response (XDR) systems

-In the evolving cybersecurity landscape, the increase in threat actors has overwhelmed enterprise security operation centers (SOCs) with incidents.
-This situation necessitates solutions for immediately classifying alerts and incidents handled in XDR solutions and triggering an appropriate remediation process.
+In the evolving cybersecurity landscape, the increase in threat actors has overwhelmed enterprise security operation centers (SOCs) with alerts from often hundreds and thousands of devices in their network.
+This situation necessitates XDR capabilities for immediately classifying these data signals and trigger appropriate actions.
 However, fully automated systems require a very high confidence threshold to avoid errors due to automated actions, making them often impractical.
 As a result, SOCs consider building guided response (GR) systems that aid analysts in making informed decisions.
 These guided response systems require a triaged threat assessment that is then prioritized and fed for further review and action by a SOC analyst.

 ### Objective

-The primary objective of the exercise is to accurately predict alert and incident triage grades as true positive (TP), benign positive (BP), and false positive (FP) — leveraging labeled responses from SOCs of existing customers.
+The primary objective of the exercise is to accurately predict alert and incident triage grades as true positive (TP), benign positive (BP), and false positive (FP) — leveraging prior labeled responses from SOCs of existing customers.

 Considering that businesses that rely on 24x7 connectivity, a business impact due to mis-handling of alerts/incidents (either ignored, or bring down services in response to ones that did not need it) could be huge.
 As such high precision and a high recall is desired on the TP, FP and BP classifications.